AhmedYahyaE/plain-php-ecommerce/README.md

 7- File Upload.

 ## Application URLs:
-1- Frontend: The public-facing website can be accessed at https://www.example.com.
-This is where customers can browse products, add items to their cart, and proceed with the checkout process.
+1- Frontend: The public-facing website can be accessed at https://www.domain-example.com/index.php.
+This is where customers/users/members can browse products/items, add items to their cart, and comment on existing products, ...

-2- Admin Panel: The Admin Panel for managing the E-commerce website is available at https://www.example.com/admin.
+2- Admin Panel: The Admin Panel for managing the E-commerce website is available at https://www.domain-example.com/admin/index.php.
 This is a secure area accessible only to authorized administrators.
-It provides functionalities for managing products, categories, orders, and user accounts.
+It provides functionalities for managing products/items, categories, orders, and user accounts and comments.

 ## Installation & Configuration:
 1- Clone the project or download it.